 This post will go over what the Bible teaches about:

 - The corrupt nature of humanity

-- How man became evil or sinful
+- How human nature became sinful

-- The effects of sin on humanity
+- The effects of sin

 - How to overcome sin today